wovo/sccots/readme.md

 A docker image file is the specification for creating a docker image.

-The docker server is the enity that runs docker containers.
+The docker server is the entity that runs docker containers.
 A docker server on Linux can run only Linux containers.
 A docker server on Windows can be configured to run either windows containers, or Linux containers (using WSL), but not both at the same time.

-### Install docker - Windows
+### Install Docker

-To install docker on Windows:
+To install docker on Windows install the docker desktop.
-    install docker desktop
-    after each reboot: start it

-### Install docker - Linux
+Remember to restart it after a reboot.

-To install docker on a fresh Ubuntu 22.04
+To install docker on a fresh Ubuntu 22.04:
-(this takes quite some time):

 ```
 sudo apt-get update